knative/docs/docs/help/contributor/style-guide/documenting-code.md

 ## Referencing Variables in Code Blocks

-Format variables in code blocks like so: <service-name>
+>Format variables in code blocks like so: <service-name>

-- All lower case
+> - All lower case
 - Hyphens between words
 - Explanation for each variable below code block
 - Explanation format is “Where... `<service-name>` is…"